-As we have been saying for quite some time now, the Missoula residential real estate market has been on the rise over the last several months, providing significant clues that Missoula has been trending toward a more stable market and normalizing at the levels we’ve been experiencing for some time now.
-While there has been a seasonal decline the number of homes actively listed and homes sold over the last few months, the market is performing better this year than in the same months of the last couple of years.
-With a steady stream of buyers actively looking for homes to purchase, homes are staying on the market an average of 3.5 months before being sold.
+As we have been saying for quite some time now, the Missoula residential real estate market continues to indicate that Missoula is trending toward a more stable market and normalizing at the levels we’ve been experiencing for some time now.
+While there has been a seasonal decline the number of homes actively listed and homes sold over the last few months, the market is performing better than it did in the same months of the last couple of years; homes are currently staying on the market an average of nearly 4.0 months before being sold.
 Though sales will continue the seasonal decline we believe there are still plenty of active buyers in the market to absorb any additional homes that may come on the market in the coming months.

 By the numbers:

 - Average home prices were 1.5% higher than last month and 7.4% higher than in the same month last year

 - Average list-to-sale price has been at 97-98% for well over a year

 - Absorption rates are still favorable for sellers and are running slightly faster than a normal market

 - Total number of homes on the market is 346 with an additional 120 homes under contract

 Buyer Recommendation: Despite the slight decrease in homes on the market, there are buyers out in the market looking and sellers whose homes are competitively priced continue to entertain multiple offers and are selling very close to asking price.
 Prior to beginning or resuming your search, we recommend that you be prepared with a loan pre-approval letter and ready to look at and make an offer on the good homes immediately to avoid possible multiple offer situations.
 Average lender rates for mortgages have been fluctuating over the last six months; if rates rise too high or too quickly, we anticipate a downward pull on affordability for buyers in the market for a new home.
 Be prepared to pay 97-98 per cent of asking price, on average.